Lokalized facilitates natural-sounding software translations on the JVM.

 Filenames must conform to the IETF BCP 47 language tag format.

-Here is a generic English (en
+Here is a US English (en-US

 2. Create a Strings Instance